 Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Travel hacking, a.k.a. using miles and points for travel, shouldn’t be done haphazardly.
-Especially in the beginning, setting a travel goal and staying organized are important steps to using miles and points effectively.
+Especially in the beginning, setting a travel goal and staying organized are important steps to earning miles and points strategically and using them effectively.